-The Learning Support Department offers support for those pupils who have a learning difficulty and/or disability, including those with a Statement of Special Educational Needs.
+The Learning Support Department offers support for those pupils who have a learning difficulty and/or disability, including those with a Education and Health Care Plan.
 The Department aims to offer such pupils the appropriate support tailored to their individual needs to ensure they achieve their full potential.

 Most learning difficulties will have already been identified before a pupil joins Mill Hill.
 However, a literacy screening test is carried out in the first term of the Fourth Form to check whether any pupils have an unidentified learning difficulty.
 Where appropriate and in full consultation with parents, further assessments are carried out and the Head of Learning Support makes appropriate recommendations.

 With the agreement of the parents, pupils with a learning difficulty are included on the School’s Learning Support Register.
 The Head of Learning Support advises all teachers on the specific individual needs of each of the pupils on the Register and monitors their progress throughout their time at Mill Hill.
 Regular contact is maintained with parents.

 The type of support offered to a pupil is tailored to their individual needs, and may include in-class support, individual and group sessions focussing on literacy, study, revision and organisational skills.
 Other specific subject areas may be covered as required.